noootown/Dottarry/README.md

 -------------------------------------------------------------------------------
 A website use for making and downloading dotty pictures!!!

 This website was inspired by a course in Cocademy.
-In order to improve my html, CSS, javascript and bootstrap skill, I build this website.
+In order to improve my html, CSS, javascript, bootstrap and rwd skill, I build this website.
 Hope you can have fun with it.

 Software credits:
 -------------------------------------------------------------------------------